jsnln/fite/README.md

 #### 1. Dependencies

+We have tested this code on Ubuntu 20.04 with Python 3.8.10 and CUDA 11.1.

 To run the whole pipeline, the user needs to install the following dependencies.

 1. The `PointInterpolant` executable from https://github.com/mkazhdan/PoissonRecon.
 After successfully building `PointInterpolant`, set `point_interpolant_exe` in the config file `configs/step1.yaml` as the path to the executable.